-Freestanding tents are tents that can stand up by themselves making them easy to set up in different types of terrain from desert sands and snow-covered peaks to wooden tent platforms.
+Freestanding tents are tents that can stand up by themselves (the poles slot into the four corners) making them easy to set up in different types of terrain from desert sands and snow-covered peaks to wooden tent platforms.
 Most freestanding tents are double-wall tents that have a separate inner tent and a rainfly to help prevent internal condensation from making your gear wet, although a handful of single-wall freestanding tents also exist, designed mainly by climbers and mountaineers.

 If you’re shopping for a freestanding tent, you’re bound to come across some that are classified as semi-freestanding.
-Semi-freestanding tents are also freestanding but require several tent stakes to set up — mainly to stake out vestibules — while fully freestanding tents can be completely set up without any stakes at all.
+Semi-freestanding tents are also freestanding but require several tent stakes to set up — mainly to stake out the corners which aren’t stretched taut by poles.
 It’s a subtle distinction and not a terribly meaningful one since you should always stake out a tent to prevent it from blowing away in the wind or in bad weather.
 Even if tent stakes can’t be used, you should still anchor a tent with rocks or by burying tent stakes in the ground using sand stakes or deadmen.
 See How to Set up a Tent on Sand for more information on this topic.

 Freestanding tents can be further broken down into three categories, which we describe in greater detail below: